KleistLab/MoDorado/README.md

 The current version of MoDorado supports analysis of tRNA modifications, with future extensions planned for mRNA and other types of RNAs.

-## Preprocessing
+## 1. Preprocessing
-### Basecalling and modification calling with Dorado models
+### 1.1 Basecalling and modification calling with Dorado models
-To run MoDorado, it is necessary to have used the latest version Dorado for basecalling and modification calling.
-Currently for RNA004 data, this is the `rna004_130bps_sup@v5.1.0` model for basecalling, with the four models for m6A/Ψ/m5C/inosine selected.

-Additionally, for visualisation and easy processing, the options `--emit-moves --emit-sam` should be used.
+First, we perform basecalling and modification calling [Dorado](https://github.com/nanoporetech/dorado).
+Currently, the latest basecalling model for RNA004 is `rna004_130bps_sup@v5.1.0`, with the four models for m6A/Ψ/m5C/inosine selected.
+Additionally, for further processing (e.g. signal visualisation), the options `--emit-moves --emit-sam` should be used.

-### tRNA-specific: Alignment with Parasail and read filtering
+### 1.2 Alignment and read filtering (currently tRNA-specific)
 To run [Parasail](https://github.com/jeffdaily/parasail), we first need to convert `.sam` output from Dorado by `samtools fastq -T "*" basecalls.sam > basecalls.fastq`.
 ```
 parasail_aligner -a sw_trace_striped_sse41_128_16 -M 2 -X 1 -c 10 -x -d  -O SAMH -t 6 -b 1000 -f data/reference.fasta -q basecalls.fastq -g basecalls_parasail.sam
 ```
-As Parasail performs all-versus-all pairwise alignment between basecalled reads and each reference, we need to filter the alignments by finding the best hits
+As Parasail performs all-versus-all pairwise alignment between basecalled reads and each reference, the alignments need to be filtered for the best candidate hit(s).
+Additionally, we need to specify the threshold for alignment score (AS) for filtering alignments, and the alignment start/length for full length reads.
 ```
 python filter_parasail.py -i basecalls_parasail.sam -o basecalls_parasail_filtered_fulllen.sam -d basecalls.sam --AS 50 --align_start 25 --align_len 80
 ```
-Here, we need to specify the threshold for alignment score (AS) for filtering alignments, as well as the alignment start/length for full length reads.

-## Step 2: parsing Dorado model predictions
+## 2. Parsing Dorado model predictions
 Dorado stores the modification information in `MM` and `ML` tags (for detailed description see [the SAM documentation](https://samtools.github.io/hts-specs/SAMv1.pdf)).
-To parse these into a data structure from each tRNA and their nucleotides for each sequencing sample (e.g. FH017, FH028, etc), we run
+To parse these into a data structure from each tRNA for each sequencing sample (e.g. FH017, FH028, etc), we run
 ```
-python parse_dorado.py data/reference.fasta alignment FH017,FH028
+python parse_dorado.py data/reference.fasta basecalls_parasail_filtered_fulllen.sam FH017,FH028
 ```
 Here, all sequencing samples can be written as a long string separated by a comma, i.e. `sample1,sample2,sample3,...,samplen`.

-## Step 3: distribution comparison with KL Divergence
+## 3. Distribution comparison with KL Divergence
 With Dorado results parsed, we can now compare two samples at each position of the tRNAs using the KL Divergence.
 To do this, we run
 ```
 python dist_compare.py output/trna2mods.pckl data/reference.fasta data/20241031_data_shifted_mods.xlsx FH028,FH017 100